top of page

 How Dosing Works in KAP

-In KAP, ketamine is prescribed by a medical prescriber in consultation and coordination with both the client and the therapist.
-After an initial medical evaluation, the prescriber provides a prescription for sublingual (oral) ketamine, which is typically shipped from a compounding pharmacy directly to the client.
+In KAP, ketamine is prescribed by a medical prescriber in consultation with both the client and the therapist.
+After an initial medical evaluation, the prescriber provides a prescription for sublingual (oral) ketamine.
+This is typically shipped from a compounding pharmacy directly to the client.

 • The therapist and client collaborate to choose the specific dose for each session.